 Who I Am

 I'm a multitalented hardware engineer currently located in Brooklyn.
-I was born in Quebec, Canada and immigrated to Seattle, WA when I was young.
-I moved to Ithaca, NY in high school, where I was first introduced to engineering, design, and robotics.
-I then transitioned nicely to Cornell's College of Engineering and the Creative Machines Lab.
+I was born in Quebec, grew up in Seattle, and studied in Ithaca at Cornell's College of Engineering and the Creative Machines Lab.
 I graduated magna cum laude in Spring 2015, and finished my M.Eng later that year.
 NYC has been home ever since - first Manhattan, now Brooklyn.
 I like tea, foggy weather, and board games.

 What I Do

 Where I've Been

 My life as an engineer started with FIRST Robotics back in high school.
 In the Creative Machines Lab at Cornell, I worked on the Fab@Home project with Jeff Lipton, and later on the Bitblox Project with Rob MacCurdy.
 I was a teaching assistant for classes in mechatronics, design, and system dynamics.
 I have held internships at BAE Systems, Procter & Gamble, and Empire Robotics.
 I have done freelance work for Formlabs, Seraph Robotics, RightHand Robotics, and many others.
-I spent 3 years changing the world as a hardware engineer at littleBits, and am currently building my freelance business and developing sustainable energy solutions at BioLite.
+I spent 3 years changing the world as a hardware engineer at littleBits, and am currently building my freelance business and developing sustainable energy solutions as a Senior Electrical Engineer at BioLite.